Catch up on all nine episodes of the 2016 post-election Centre Point podcast series

 As 2016 draws to a close, a great way to catch up on the important political issues and discussions of the year is through Centre Point, Centre College’s political podcast.
 Listeners of the podcast get a better understanding of political complexities as well as a glimpse of the fascinating conversations that take place in Centre classrooms every day, as each episode features faculty members talking about politics through the lens of the subject they teach.

 All nine episodes of the 2016 post-election series of Centre Point are now online and available to download.
-They can also be found embedded below.
-To hear the eight-episode series of the pre-election Centre Point podcast, visit this page.

 The Centre Point 2016 election series is hosted by veteran journalist Bill Goodman (above), who also hosts the Kentucky Tonight television program and was recently named the new director of the Kentucky Humanities Council.
 He will begin his tenure at the Kentucky Humanities Council in January 2017.
 Sound engineering for the podcast is provided by Dynamix Productions.